cdgjlm491/CECS491/README.md

 cd to directory

 <start here when making changes>
-git pull  			(PULL BEFORE YOU CHANGE ANYTHING)
+( V PULL BEFORE YOU CHANGE ANYTHING)
+git pull
 <make changes>
-git add *  		(this adds any files you created to be pushed)
+( V this adds any files you created to be pushed)
+git add *
 git commit -m "<insert message>"
+(PUSH OFTEN)
-git push			(PUSH OFTEN)
+git push